All Episodes

 That's right.

-Sorry, like that.
+Sorry, like that's the reality.

 Anytime government charges you in the United States with a criminal charge, that's what they're saying.